Philxy/Chess-Engine/README.md

-# Chess-Game
+# Chess-
-Object Oriented Implementation of a Chess Game from scratch including various basic Engines.
+Implementation of Chess with a graphical user interface using JavaFX.

+The included chess engine features alpha-beta-pruning and a greedy evaluation function.